-Swissmilk.ch has been asserting itself as Switzerland’s most successful recipe platform for many years.
-In terms of search engine optimisation, hardly any topics are more competitive than recipes – and few areas rely on SEO as a traffic source more than recipes.
+Swissmilk has been asserting itself as Switzerland’s most successful recipe platform for many years.
+In terms of search engine optimisation (SEO) hardly any topics are more competitive than recipes – and few areas rely on SEO as a traffic source more than recipes.

-The Swiss Milk Producers (SMP) and Dept achieved a good positioning for swissmilk.ch despite the increasing competition.
-The optimisation of organic search results as the main traffic channel was the highest priority.
-Over the last few years, this project’s biggest success factor was the consistent alignment with the users’ needs.
+The Swiss Milk Producers (SMP) and Dept achieved a good positioning for Swissmilk despite the increasingly tense atmosphere.
+In doing so, the optimisation of organic search results as traffic channel nr.
+1 was the highest priority.
+Throughout the last years, this project’s biggest success factor was the consistent alignment with the users’ needs.

 The share of mobile search queries has risen dramatically over the past few years when it comes to recipes.
 Many people experience “micro-moments” and automatically turn towards their phone when they have the urge to act, learn, try or discover something new.
 At the same time, search engines have tightened the demands for the mobile user-friendliness of websites.
 The necessity for Rich Snippets, Featured Snippets etc. is further shaping the requirements for content creation.

 By focusing on these micro-moments, targeting was narrowed down, the content was reviewed and the KPIs were refined.
-SEO efforts were not primarily aimed at increasing traffic, but at the optimisation of the usage intensity of content (e.g. session duration, scroll intensity, download, print), as well as the increase in high-quality traffic.
+SEO efforts were not primarily aimed at increasing traffic but at the optimization of the usage intensity of content (e.g. session duration, scroll intensity, download, print) as well as the increase in high-quality traffic.
 The SEO efforts were built around the idea of usability principles and the improvement of content interaction.

 An analysis of current food trends revealed which content bears the biggest potential for traffic.
 Based on this, the recipe texts were reviewed and edited as needed.
 Furthermore, the library of recipes was expanded based on a targeted data-driven approach.

-In order to differentiate between the target groups, the blog, Chochdoch, was established to target a younger audience than Swissmilk.ch.
+In order to differentiate between the target groups, the Blog Chochdoch was established to target a younger audience than Swissmilk .
 It posts recipes and videos as well as kitchen and culinary life hacks.
-In summer 2016, the switch to a responsive website with ongoing page speed optimisation, server caching, image compression and deferred loading was implemented.
+In summer 2016, the switch to a responsive website with ongoing page speed optimization, server caching, image compression and deferred loading was implemented.

 - 36% traffic increase due to organic search results within two years.